PaddlePaddle/PaddleVideo/README.md

 ### Overview of the performance

 The chart below illustrates the performance of the video recognition models both 2D and 3D architectures, including our implementation and Pytorch version.
 It shows the relationship between Acc Top1 and VPS on the Kinectics400 dataset.
-(Tested on the Tesla V100.)
+(Tested on the NVIDIA® Tesla® GPU V100.)

 <div align="center">
   <img src="docs/images/acc_vps.jpeg" />